publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch144/m__us_usc_t10_s2430.md

 >         The Configuration Steering Board for a major defense acquisition program under this section shall be responsible for the following:

+>             “(A) Monitoring changes in program requirements and ensuring the Chief of Staff of the Armed Force concerned, in consultation with the Secretary of the military department concerned, approves of any proposed changes that could have an adverse effect on program cost or schedule.

->             “(A) Preventing unnecessary changes to program requirements and system configuration that could have an adverse impact on program cost or schedule.
+>             “(B) Preventing unnecessary changes to program requirements and system configuration that could have an adverse impact on program cost or schedule.

->             “(B) Mitigating the adverse cost and schedule impact of any changes to program requirements or system configuration that may be required.
+>             “(C) Mitigating the adverse cost and schedule impact of any changes to program requirements or system configuration that may be required.

->             “(C) Ensuring that the program delivers as much planned capability as possible, at or below the relevant program baseline.
+>             “(D) Ensuring that the program delivers as much planned capability as possible, at or below the relevant program baseline.

 >         “(2)  __Discharge of responsibilities__  __.—__